Exeter-Diabetes/DementiaRisperidonePaper/README.md

             [69] "DiagnosedAfterCompositeDeath" "deprivation"
          ```
 - #### Final risperidone cohort
-   * This part of the code starts by reading in the prescription data (**clean_risperidone_prescriptions**) and select the earliest data of prescription which is then joined to the final dementia cohort to select patients with risperidone prescription and keeping those prescribed after 2004-01-01 (**final_risperidone_After2004**).
-We then identity patients who were prescribed: after diagnosis, within a year prior to diagnosis and more than a year before diagnosis
+   * This part of the code begins by reading in the prescription data (**clean_risperidone_prescriptions**) and selecting the earliest prescription date which is then joined to the final dementia cohort to select patients with risperidone prescriptions and retain those prescribed after 2004-01-01 (**final_risperidone_After2004**).
+Subsequently, the patients who were prescribed risperidone are identified: after diagnosis, within one year before diagnosis and more than one year before diagnosis
-   * The final cohort if defined from **final_risperidone_afterdiagnosis_cohort_2004** by selecting only patients with a linked data and the cohort is cached as **final_risperidone_cohortLinkedData**
+   * The final cohort if defined from **final_risperidone_afterdiagnosis_cohort_2004** by selecting only patients with linked data and the cohort is cached as **final_risperidone_cohortLinkedData**

          ```